Epson HX-20: Reception

 In September 1983, the tech magazine BYTE wrote that the HX-20, available in the United States for about a year, had been unsuccessful because of the lack of software or accessories.
 The review also noted that Epson had included the formerly microcassette drive in the standard configuration, as well as bundling a simple word processor.
 BYTE praised the printer as "nothing short of amazing" but criticized the lack of an operating system for cassette storage and said that compared to the TRS-80 Model 100's display, "the HX-20 looks primitive".

+Use in college prank

+In April 1984, the tech magazine BYTE reported that an HX-20 had been used to control the Rose Bowl scoreboard remotely during the 1984 Rose Bowl prank.

 LCD

 The LCD is 120×32 pixels and is controlled by six μPD7227 LCD controller ICs, each responsible for 40×16 pixels of the LCD.
 The μPD7227 uses a serial protocol and has two memory banks for switching between rows 0-7 and 8–15.
 It features multiple modes, including "Write", "Read", "AND", "OR", and "Character".
-The "character" mode draws characters from a built-in character map.
+The "character" mode draws characters from a built-in character map, but this mode is not used on the HX-20.

 Each bank is 40 bytes, with bit 6 of the address determining the bank.
 Even though the address can be up to 127, nothing will happen when trying to access data outside the banks.
 If the pointer action in a command is set to decrement and the pointer is at 0, the pointer will wrap to 127.